fabric-testbed/fabrictestbed-extensions/CONTRIBUTING.md

 ## Testing FABlib

-FABlib currently has a modest set of unit and integration tests, under the top-level `tests` directory.
-Unit tests can be run like so, using
+FABlib currently has a modest set of unit and integration tests, under `tests/unit` directory.
+Unit tests can be run like so, using [tox]:
-[tox]:

 ```console
 $ pip install tox